- If you are looking for a practical degree, our degree includes twice-weekly work placements working directly with children.

 - Access courses.

-Plus at least three GCSEs including English language with a minimum of grade C or recognised equivalent.
+Plus at least three GCSEs including English language and mathematics with a minimum of grade C or recognised equivalent.

 For more information, contact firstname.lastname@example.org or 020 8331 9000.